BPJandree/AutoGLM/README.md

 - Several fixes in the reclassification function.
 - Moved most of the miscellaneous functions inside routines that use them to get a cleaner manual.
 - simulateLogit now simulates from the correctly specified logit model.
-- Several minor bugg fixes.
+- Several minor bug fixes.

 # Next Release